 2 Corinthians 5:17

-17. Therefore if any one be in Christ, they are a new creature: old things are passed away; behold, all things are become new.
+17. Therefore if anyone is in Christ, they are a new creature: old things are passed away; behold, all things have become new.

-There are so many excuses to be like the world, but the Bible says when we truly give ourselves to Jesus we become new creatures and our old self dies.
+There are so many excuses to be like the world, but the Bible says when we truly give ourselves to Jesus we become new creatures.
 Old things that we used to do are in the past, and we can go forward in newness of life.
-But, sometimes we hang on to some of that old life, either because we don’t know the truth yet, or because we have practiced it so long that it’s part of who we are.
+But, sometimes we hang on to some of that old life, either because we don’t know the full truth yet, or because we have practiced those things for so long that they have become part of who we are.
 We have to make a conscious decision to obey God and allow him to help us.
 He will.

 3 But fornication, and all uncleanness, or covetousness, let it not be once named among you because it is not fitting for Saints,